Harem Camp!

 Harem Camp! (ハーレムきゃんぷっ！, Hāremu Kyanputsu!) is a Japanese manga series by YUUKI HB.
 It has been serialized online via Suiseisha' ComicFesta website since June 2021.
-It has been collected in eight tankōbon volumes.
+It has been collected in nine tankōbon volumes.
 An anime television series adaptation by Studio Hōkiboshi aired from October to December 2022.

+Plot

+Kensuke Yamamichi, a man passionate about camping, encounters four high school girls during a camping trip, with the four offering him to spend the night with them.
+Kensuke finds spending the night with them difficult, imagining himself being in erotic situations with them.
+Soon after, Kensuke starts his new job as a substitute teacher, only to find out that the four girls are now his students.